 Overview of Nebraska Mortgages

 Nebraska is the only state in the Union with a unicameral legislature and residents of the state pride themselves on their centrism and hospitality.
-If you’re hoping to buy a home in Nebraska, the mortgage rates have been slightly higher than the national average.
+If you’re hoping to buy a home in Nebraska, mortgage rates here have mostly been slightly higher than the national average.
 Nebraska counties’ conforming loan limits are steady at the national average.

 National Mortgage Rates